 It can be daunting going to a church service for the first time or after having been away for a while.
 We try to make our Sunday services as welcoming and understandable to the newcomer as we can.

-You can sit anywhere you like (though we like to reserve the back two or three rows to make it easier for latecomers).
+Just sit anywhere you like (though we like to reserve the back three rows until the last minute to make it easier for latecomers).
 There are comfortable chairs throughout rather than hard, wooden pews.

 We hope the summary here helps explain a little of what you can expect to happen at our Sunday services.

 All Saints’ has Sunday services at four different times; 9am, 10.30am, 3.30pm and 6pm.
 Each differs in format from the other so there is plenty of choice.